Procurement of Headstones and Markers and/or Presidential Memorial Certificates (64.202)

 Applicant Eligibility

 When burial or memorialization is in a private cemetery, the applicant is normally the next of kin.
 In the absence of relatives, the applicant need not be a member of the deceased's family.
-The applicant's signature on VA Form 40-1330, "Application for Standard Government Headstone or Marker for Installation in a Private or State Veterans Cemetery," certifies all information on the application is correct, and the type of headstone or marker requested is permitted by the cemetery on the grave of the veteran, or for memorialization in an appropriate are of the cemetery.
-If a burial or memorialization plot is in a national cemetery or State veterans cemetery, the Cemetery Director orders the headstone or marker, after completion of the interment in the cemetery, or upon need for replacement.
+The applicant's signature on VA Form 40-1330, "Application for Standard Government Headstone or Marker for Installation in a Private or State Veterans Cemetery," certifies all information on the application is correct, and the type of headstone or marker requested is permitted by the cemetery on the grave of the veteran, or for memorialization in an appropriate area of the cemetery.
+If a burial or memorialization plot is in a national cemetery, State veterans cemetery, or a military/post cemetery, the Cemetery Director orders the headstone or marker, after completion of the interment in the cemetery, or upon need for replacement.

 Beneficiary Eligibility